-Baker Donelson's Broker-Dealer/Registered Investment Adviser practice counsels and represents a wide range of organizations engaged in providing brokerage, investment banking and investment advisory services.
-Our clients include major national and numerous regional and local broker-dealers, as well as investment advisers, market makers and dual-registered firms, municipal securities dealers, investment managers, public and private funds and banks.
+Baker Donelson's Broker-Dealer/Investment Adviser Group represents a wide range of organizations engaged in providing broker-dealer, investment advisory, investment banking, and investment company services.
+Our clients include major national, regional and local broker-dealers, as well as investment advisers, dual-registered firms, municipal securities dealers, bank affiliated broker-dealers, bank dealers, investment companies, investment managers, and public and private funds and banks.

 Our practice spans many different areas of the industry, including market regulation, securities enforcement, consulting, private client defense/arbitration, litigation and internal investigations.
 The group is comprised of attorneys with a wide range of experience in the broker-dealer, investment advisory and investment company areas.
 Our goal is to provide clients with a unique blend of backgrounds and to supply a full complement of legal services to large and small financial services organizations.
 Our group members' experience is widely varied and is not limited to a particular type of financial services organization or market segment.
 Our members have worked at the Securities and Exchange Commission, Office of the Comptroller of Currency and state securities agencies.
 They have also served as general counsel and other senior legal and compliance positions at broker-dealer and investment adviser organizations.
 This experience provides us with a unique perspective that allows increased sensitivity to the business goals and management of our client base.